UbiquityRobotics/ubiquity_main/install_overview.md

 2. Bring up ROS on your Raspberry Pi 3.

-3. Connect your Rasperry Pi 3 to your UR robot.
+3. Plug your Rasperry Pi 3 to your UR robot and connect to it via WiFi.

-Please note that phase 2 can be done with a stand-alone Raspberry Pi 3 board only.
+Please note that phase 2 can be done with a stand-alone Raspberry Pi 3 board.
  Thus, you can be sure that your UR SDE is ready use before the UR Platform that you ordered is delivered to you.

 ### Phase 1: Install and Configure the Host Computer